 Wildlife photography is the art of capturing various forms of wildlife in their natural habitat and environment (check out list of best lenses for wildlife photography).

 9. Macro Photography

 Macro photography is the art of capturing an extremely close-up image of a small subject such as insects, flowers, etc.

-Macro photography is often accompanied with a macro lens that will allow you to capture these larger than life images.
+Macro photography is often accompanied by a macro lens that will allow you to capture these larger-than-life images.